patters-match/gba-emu-compilation-builders/README.md

                       there is no ROM
-  -e EMUBINARY        SMSAdvance binary, defaults to smsadvance.gba -m                  mark small ROMs suitable for link transfer -o OUTPUTFILE       Compilation output filename, defaults to smsadv-compilation.gba -ez4v1              For EZ-Flash IV firmware 1.x.
-Create a blank 64KB .sav file for the compilation, needed for the SAVER folder.
-Not
+  -e EMUBINARY        SMSAdvance binary, defaults to smsadvance.gba -m                  mark small ROMs suitable for link transfer -o OUTPUTFILE       compilation output filename, defaults to smsadv-compilation.gba -sav                for EZ-Flash IV firmware 1.x - create a blank 64KB .sav file for the compilation, store in the SAVER folder, not
-                      needed for firmware 2.x which creates its own blank saves -ez4v2              For EZ-Flash IV firmware 2.x.
-Create a .pat file for the compilation to force 64KB SRAM saves, store in the PATCH folder
+                      needed for firmware 2.x which creates its own blank saves -pat                for EZ-Flash IV firmware 2.x - create a .pat file for the compilation to force 64KB SRAM saves, store in the
+                      PATCH folder

 coded by patters in 2022

 ```